Global alarm grows as Beijing reports first virus death

 GLOBAL FEARS SPREAD

-Landlocked Mongolia, which is heavily dependent on trade with China, closed the border with its huge neighbour to cars.
+Landlocked Mongolia - which is heavily dependent on trade with China - closed the border with its huge neighbour to cars, cancelled classes until Mar 2 and suspended large public gatherings.

-Mongolian schools and universities will be shut until March 2, while public gatherings involving sports and entertainment are also suspended.

 A US-bound flight is scheduled to leave Wuhan on Tuesday with consular staff and some American citizens.
 France plans to fly citizens out of the city in the middle of this week.
 Japan will also bring its citizens home.